The finishing touch

-The company’s 10-person R&D department recently developed the world’s biggest floor-grinding machine – 2.5 metres wide – to polish floors cheaper and faster.
+The company’s 10-person R&D department recently developed the world’s biggest floor-grinding machine – eight feet wide – to polish floors cheaper and faster.
 HTC’s ambitions continue to grow.
 The company is working with Sweden’s traffic institute to test new methods for maintaining roads and bridges.

 Live long and prosper

 An SKF customer for more than 15 years, HTC uses SKF hub bearing units, bearings and seals in its floor-grinding machines.
 Grinding hard floors puts enormous wear and tear on machine parts, and it generates dust and dirt that can damage equipment.

 HTC wanted a longer-lasting solution than the use of conventional bearings (about 300 hours) for its machinery.
 Ceramic bearings worked better but cost more, so SKF tried another option.
 “We were using hub bearing units on the automotive side and then had success with them in agricultural machines that were also wearing out their conventional bearings,” says Johan Fritzon, key account manager, SKF Industrial Market – Regional Sales and Service.
 “We decided to give them a try on HTC’s machines.”